OutSystems/docs-bestpractices/src/performance/infrastructure/infrastructure.md

 ### Solution

-64-bit architectures allow managing the server's memory resources more efficiency, overcoming the short limits of memory usage of the 32-bit architecture environments.
+64-bit architectures allow managing the server's memory resources more efficiently, overcoming the short limits of memory usage of the 32-bit architecture environments.

 ### Importance